dmytrobazavluk/tasks/README.md

   - When you toggle "Show Completed" ON, all active countdowns are cancelled
   - After countdown expires, completed tasks are hidden until you click "Show Completed"
 - 📋 Collapsible task details with read-only view
-  - Click anywhere on the task header (title area) to expand/collapse
+  - Click anywhere on the task title to expand/collapse
   - Arrow icon indicates state: ▶ (collapsed) or ▼ (expanded)
   - View metadata when expanded: added date, completion date
   - View task descriptions and notes in read-only mode